improvedk/improve.dk/source/_posts/sql-server-corruption-recovery-when-all-else-fails/sql-server-corruption-recovery-when-all-else-fails.md

 SHUTDOWN WITH NOWAIT
 ```

-If you then try opening the database using the OrcaMDF Database class, you'll get a result like this:</pre>
+If you then try opening the database using the OrcaMDF Database class, you'll get a result like this:

 ```csharp
 var db = new Database(@"D:\MSSQL Databases\AdventureWorksLT2008R2.mdf");